 My primary GPA from UA (undergraduate) reported to VMCAS was 3.36.
 My overall GPA after attending my community college and for my application cycle was a 3.47.

 (Note from editor: Check our our blog post with some free GRE practice tests and tools.)

 I listed all extracurriculars that I did from my first year of undergrad.
-The only high school extra-curriculars mentioned on my VMCAS application were because the ISU supplemental does ask about high school activities so I felt it was appropriate for my supplemental and my VMCAS application to match.
+The only high school extra-curricular mentioned on my VMCAS application were because the ISU vet school supplemental does ask about high school activities so I felt it was appropriate for my supplemental and my VMCAS application to match.

-Did you have exotic, large and small animal experience prior to applying to getting into Iowa State University?
+Did you have exotic, large, and small animal experience prior to applying to getting into the Iowa State University veterinary program?